Hours of operation: Monday - Friday 7:30 A.M. to 5:30 P.M

 Kelsey Wood

-Kelsey Wood is the newest member of the board, bringing a fresh perspective and a strong commitment to the community.
+Kelsey Wood brings a fresh perspective and a strong commitment to the community.
 As the Marketing and Communications Manager for a local nonprofit, she offers valuable insight into strategic outreach, community engagement, and the power of storytelling to drive meaningful impact.

 Leadville has been Kelsey’s home for over a decade, and she is deeply invested in its future.
 Through volunteer work, professional roles, and local initiatives, she has worked to support the town’s growth and vibrancy.
 Whether organizing events, collaborating with local businesses, or advocating for community programs, Kelsey is passionate about giving back and strengthening the place she calls home.